Global Business Intensive FAQs

 - Airfare: Airfare to and from the GBI destination is the responsibility of the student.

-- Visa fees: If a visa is required to enter the GBI destination country, you are responsible for applying for and securing the visa prior to the GBI program.
+- Visa Fees: If a visa is required to enter the GBI destination country, you are responsible for applying for and securing the visa prior to the GBI program.

 - Travel Insurance: Unless otherwise specified, you are responsible for insuring your travel arrangements, including airfare.